SockguardSockguard

 Setting ownership.owner turns on per-proxy resource ownership isolation.
 Sockguard will:

-• Inspect target resources on individual GET, POST, PUT, and DELETE paths and deny access to resources owned by a different identity
+• Inspect target resources on individual GET, POST, PUT, and DELETE paths and deny cross-owner access to owned containers, images, networks, volumes, services, tasks, secrets, configs, nodes, and swarm state

 allow_unowned_images defaults to true so shared base images can still be pulled and inspected without relabeling.
 Set it to false in tighter multi-tenant setups.